armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-10-49.md

 ### Fixes

-* Fixes an issue which prevented operation results to arrive to the correct clouddriver instance
+* Fixes an issue which prevented operation results from arriving to the correct clouddriver instance